 Islay isn't a very big island, but there's still plenty more to see!

 If you're up for another distillery tour today, I recommend driving out to Kilchoman, Islay's “Farm Distillery.”
 This is a newer distillery on Islay, but a unique one in that not only do they malt their own barley, but they also grow it.
-Try their 1-hour Classic Tour, which costs £10 and includes a tasting glass and 2 tastings.
+Try their 1-hour Classic Tour, which costs £10 and includes a tasting and a tasting glass you can take home.

 From Kilchoman, it's a relatively short drive to Machir Bay, another lovely Islay Beach.
 It's not good for swimming, but is perfect for a long walk.